giantswarm/rfc/management-cluster-access/README.md

 - If we want to support this, we need to decide whether we want to use vault or something else.
 - Whichever method we choose, we need to ensure that TTL duration is limited to minimize the security risk.

+Possible story for workload cluster access here:
+- If we run `vault` or an alternative outside the MC, we could create workload cluster CA here before cluster creation, generate all required client-certificates from that CA.
+- This would make MC and WC more independent
+- Requirement to have clean separation of customer accounts

 ### Storing kubeconfig in LastPass

 In the CAPI product, a kubeconfig is stored in LastPass as an emergency fallback, during the bootstrap process.